Using the Hand in Hand Listening Tools in childcare settings.

 Hand in Hand uses 5 simple and effective listening tools based on listening to children, which can help:

-- Build better relationships with the children in your care
+- Build stronger and closer relationships with the children in your care

 - Increase cooperation